-Technology is something that has come forward in leaps and bounds over recent years, and it is something which Progressive Automations, in particular has taken advantage of.
-Technological advancements have meant that various computer systems which can be used in the teaching of computer sciences have progressed sharply; if they had not, of course, students would leave their classes unable to handle the more up-to-date versions of computer programs which had come out during the time they had been learning.
+Technology is something that has come forward in leaps and bounds over recent years, and it is something that Progressive Automations, in particular has taken advantage of.
+Technological advancements have meant that various computer systems which can be used in the teaching of computer sciences have progressed sharply; if they had not, of course, students would leave their classes unable to handle the more up-to-date versions of computer programs that had come out during the time they had been learning.

 The market has produced many different types of linear actuators and will continue to produce more as they become more integral to our current technology; therefore, there are plenty of ways to vary according to stroke length, speed, and accuracy.
 These are all things that anybody who is using a Raspberry Pi control actuator needs to be aware of to make the necessary changes for accurate control of their equipment.

-In addition to that, smaller details such as the IP rating (the ratings which tell people who are using an actuator whether it will withstand adverse conditions – i.e., dusty or wet ones), the stroke length (and whether or not a limit switch will be required for the work which requires the actuator in the first place), and the weight which the actuator can take.
+In addition to that, more minor details such as the IP rating (the ratings which tell people who are using an actuator whether it will withstand adverse conditions – i.e., dusty or wet ones), the stroke length (and whether or not a limit switch will be required for the work which requires the actuator in the first place), and the weight which the actuator can take.
 Anyone aiming to use Raspberry Pi for controlling linear actuators should therefore aim to familiarise themselves with the Python programming involved with each of those areas to ensure that they know what to do.